draftm0de/github.workflows/.github/actions/tag-builder/README.md

 - Prevents version drift by checking major, minor, and patch components

 **Patch Mode (`patch: 'true'`)**

+For `ci-tag-source: nodejs/flutter`:
+- Always increments patch from current file version

+For `ci-tag-source: branch` (or empty):
 - New major version: Resets patch to `0`
 - New minor version: Resets patch to `0`
-- Current patch > latest patch: Uses current patch
+- No existing tags: Increments patch from current version
-- Current patch ≤ latest patch: Increments patch from latest tag
+- Same major.minor: Increments patch from current version

 **Non-Patch Mode (`patch: 'false'`)**
-- Uses the current version as-is
+- Always uses the current version as-is
-- Validates that it's not a duplicate or older than the latest tag
+- No validation against git tags

 **Postfix Handling**
 - Postfixes (e.g., `+build-123`) are preserved in `next-version`